jankoritak/jankoritak-blog/posts/typescript-typeguards.md

   }
 ```

-But not always, you can do that.
-The type might be a (generated) descriptor of data received from an `API`.
+That's semantically correct, however not always possible.
+The type might be a third-party (generated) library or API definition, in which case, our hands are tied and this solution is a no-go.

 ### Assert the type in place